 Much like Ollie’s dishes, The Farmer’s Dog’s meals are gently cooked at low temperatures in line with USDA standards.
 After that, they’re flash-frozen for convenience, safe shipping, and to maintain the high levels of nutrients without the need for preservatives.
 Preparing the meals in such a way ensures they’re as fresh as possible once they finally arrive at your doorstep.

 Nom Nom follows a very similar trend to Ollie and The Farmer’s Dog.
-Its nutrient-packed meals only use whole food ingredients that are processed in the US.
+Its nutrient-packed meals only use wholesome food ingredients that are processed in the US.
 The ingredient profile of each recipe is developed by board-certified veterinary nutritionists for maximum balance.

 Each recipe also includes a custom mix of vitamins D, E, B1, B2, B12, iron, iodine, zinc, selenium, copper, manganese, choline, and taurine, all of which work in harmony to ensure your pup remains as healthy as possible.